liberland/docs/blockchain/for-citizens/onboarding.md

 # For Citizens and e-residents

+This guide is written with SubWallet's mobile app in mind.

 ## TLDR

-1. Make sure you are an eresident/citizen with correct mMrits on [liberland.org](www.liberland.org)
+1. Make sure you are an e-resident/citizen with correct number of Merits on [liberland.org](www.liberland.org)
 2. [Install SubWallet](https://www.subwallet.app/download.html), create wallet and save passphrase on paper
 3. Go to [blockchain.liberland.org in subwallet](https://mobile.subwallet.app/browser?url=https%3A%2F%2Fblockchain.liberland.org%2F) and follow the steps
 4. Click on profile, claim onboarding LLD and update identity